teamjeaster/MatrixConfig/README.md

 Also, remember that with Matrix, it's either get a big amount of false kicks or make the detection a little bit more lenient.

-In other words, I can't make your anticheat kick people seconds after they turn on their hacks if I can't even access the code.
+In other words, I can't make your anticheat kick people seconds after they turn on their hacks without causing false positives if I can't even access the code.
 This isn't as customizable as NoCheatPlus.

 ## Warning!
 The config here is most likely in development; it's better to download it in Matrix's discord server (config-share channel.)